 - The spaces on images file name will be replaced with -

-- The result 2 files, one *.png and *.css where * is a generated GUID
+- The result 3 files, one *.png (the sprite), *.css and *.html (the demo usage page) where * is the name you specified or a random GUID.

 This is a console application so you can pass some customization arguments.

-- /source :: Specify the images source directory path
+- /s :: Specify the images source directory path